seriousManual/hirestime/README.md

 [![NPM](https://nodei.co/npm-dl/hirestime.png?months=12)](https://nodei.co/npm/hirestime/)

-`hirestime` is a thin wrapper around `process.hrtime()` that does the clumsy handling of the returned array for you.
+`hirestime` is a thin wrapper around the common time measuring APIs (node and the browser).
-Also works in the browser.
+Uses `process.hrtime()` on node, the [performance API](https://developer.mozilla.org/de/docs/Web/API/Performance/now) in the browser and falls back to `Date` if neither is available.

 ## Installation